project-origin/documentation/trust.md

 There are still a lot of unanswered questions around how we can establish the trust in this sort of system.

-To be able to continue the prototype, we chose to define the DataHub as a trusted source of data,
+To be able to continue the prototype, we chose to define the DataHub as a trusted source of data.